Purpose of Reviewing

 - References should be included only to guide readers to more information on the topic; the reference list should not include every available source.
 A limit of 15 archival references is recommended.
 The inclusion of more than 15 references requires permission from the Editor-in-Chief.
 References to web pages should be checked immediately for accessibility before submitting material to the Publications Staff.
 Each reference to an online source (website URL, web-posted paper/report) is required to show an “accessed” date.

-Please check if the reviewed work is a part of a larger entity containing several articles on the same topic, i.e., a Special Issue (SI) or a Feature Topic (FT).
-If yes, please take this into account in your review (some issues you think are missing in the reviewed article could be, in fact, discussed in some of the related articles).
-If necessary ask the editor handling the SI or FT for some information on the content of remaining articles.
+Please check if the reviewed work is a part of a larger entity containing several papers on the same topic, i.e., a Special Issue (SI) or a Feature Topic (FT).
+If yes, please take this into account in your review (some issues you think are missing in the reviewed paper could be, in fact, discussed in some of the related papers).
+If necessary ask the editor handling the SI or FT for some information on the content of remaining papers.

 If you have trouble using the review form in Manuscript Central, you can print the form locally from your browser and submit manually to the editor.
 Please advise the editor you are having trouble with Manuscript Central and so are submitting your review in this manner.